TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Additional Implementation Details

 \subsection{Prompts}

-Our prompts are below.
+Our prompts are shown in \tabref{tab:prompt_plan}, \tabref{tab:prompt_retr}, \tabref{tab:prompt_extract}, and \ref{tab:prompt_eval}.
 The black text is the base prompt template, and we replace the blue text with the corresponding information from the relevant video.
 The generated outputs are in the orange text.